 You don’t need to wait until you are older to start preparing for the future.
 Many twenty-somethings make the mistake of postponing planning for the future because they think they do not have enough money.
 But the best time to start is as early as possible, ideally once you start working.

-Investment planning for young adults takes into account the fact that they might have limited funds, and also takes advantage of the longer time horizon due to their young age.
+Retirement planning for young adults takes into account the fact that they might have limited funds, and also takes advantage of the longer time horizon due to their young age.

 Recent economic uncertainty has made it all the more crucial to prepare for the future.
 Whether you just clinched your first job offer or have already been working for a few years, here is how to get started on your journey.